EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * CHECKPOINT SYSTEM: It works on both characters; It essentially "drags" a character to the right spot.
 Had to create "spawn" scenes as well so the characters have somewhere else to respawn when it's not a checkpoint.
 * SCENE CHANGER: Levels/scenes can change and there's an animation when the transition happens; The end level Door also has an export var for the next level instead of using a specific script.
 * BASIC PLAYER MOVEMENT: You can move left/right and jump; Even got a "jump buffer" kinda.
+* COMPANION "COMMAND" SYSTEM: Now you hold Q and then press left/up/right to command the Companion into their states.
 * COMPANION FOLLOWER STATE: It can chase the player with basic AI/platformer movement; If they're close enough to the Player, they can simply stop; Their running speed is slower than the Player's.
 * COMPANION JUMP INPUT: You press a specific input (Currently "Z") to make them jump, since it's a safer option than making them automatically jump with conditions like "if on a lower position than the Player's Y axis".
 * COMPANION IDLE STATE: In case you want the Companion to stand still; It also has gravity physics.